Tag: eastern league

 UConn vs. Hartford Bees, 1943.

-During the Regular Season, Del Bissonette’s Baby Bees had reliable starters in John Dagenhard and Carl Lindquist.
-Stan Wetzel, Tommy Neill and Don Manno were the team’s big bats.
-Three homegrown players from the Hartford Twilight League – pitchers Peter Naktenis and Sam Hyman of Hartford and infielder Jimmy Francoline of East Windsor – joined the Bees for their first of consecutive three seasons.
-Hartford’s team at Bulkeley Stadium ended up in third place.
+Bissonette’s Baby Bees had reliable starters in John Dagenhard and Carl Lindquist.
+Stan Wetzel, Tommy Neill and Don Manno were the team’s top batsmen.
+Because of the ongoing war, local talent found opportunities with the Bees.
+Homegrown players and alumni of the Hartford Twilight League, pitchers Peter Naktenis and Sam Hyman, and infielder Jimmy Francoline of East Windsor, each joined the Bees for their first of consecutive three seasons.

 Bob Quinn (left), President, Boston Braves and Charley Aickley, Shortstop, Hartford Bees, 1943.